cornwero/LocalStabilityCompensation/README.md

 # or use conda
 conda install conda-forge::perl

+# in order to use bpRNA.pl, the graph perl module is needed.
+conda install bioconda::perl-graph

 # install RNAfold python module, used to fold generated library structures.
 pip install ViennaRNA